-There was an exceedance of the adjusted mean plus two standard deviations for dissolved iron at sampling site ETWQ AU in July and October 2021 (Chart 29).
-Dissolved iron concentrations exceeded the adjusted mean plus two standard deviations in one month (July), the adjusted mean plus one standard deviation in the second month (August) though did not exceed the adjusted mean plus two standard deviations in the third month (September).
-As there was not a similar exceedance of these triggers at the control site WOWQ 2 on the Woronora River, the results equate to a Level 2 significance level in July and October 2021 and a Level 1 significance level in January to June, August, September, November and December 2021 (Appendices B1 and B2).
+There was an exceedance of the adjusted baseline mean plus two standard deviations for dissolved aluminium in March 2022, and exceedances of the adjusted baseline mean plus one standard deviation in April and May 2022 (Chart 32).
+There were no exceedances of the adjusted baseline mean plus two standard deviation at site ETWQ AU in January, February and April to December 2022.
+In comparison, there were no exceedances of the adjusted baseline plus two standard deviations at control site WOWQ 2 on the Woronora River for dissolved aluminium.
+The results equate to a Level 1 significance level in January, February and April to December 2022 and a Level 2 significance level in March 2022 (Appendices B1 and B2).